alexandrehefren/alexandrehefren.github.io/content/about/_index.md

 ---
 title: "About"
-description: "About Alexandre Hefren — physicist and genomics researcher."
+description: "About Alexandre Hefren — physicist and genomic data scientist."
 ---

 ## About Me